AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/tech-stack.md

 Monolithic applications are resource-intensive and difficult to scale and serve rapidly.
 With the Cloud infrastructure, Commerce customers gain unparalleled access to SaaS-based microservices that are rich, intelligent, and performant.
 See [Supported software and services](cloud-architecture.md#supported-software-and-services).

-Use the [Commerce Get Started guide](../../get-started/overview.md) to set up your new Cloud program and begin managing your Commerce application in a cloud-native environment.
+Use the [Commerce Get Started guide](../../get-started/overview.md) to set up your new Cloud program and begin managing your [!DNL Commerce] application in a cloud-native environment.